Ollymid/Project1/README.md

 ### Challenges faced

-A personal challenge for me was using Jquery to access the data from the trips model in the DOM to plot markers without using server-side.js in the front end .
+A personal challenge for me was using Jquery to access the data from the trips model in the DOM to plot markers without using server-side.js in the front end.
 I successfully overcame this in the end with the use of data attribute tags on my maps.

 I struggled with the CSS styling.
 Whilst in some respects I found it easier using bootstrap, I also found it difficult to position and center things on the page, which often left me frustrated.
 The Node.js and express app back end part I found easier to deal with.